dimiboeckaerts/PLANex/README.md

-# Project-PLANex
+# Project PLANex
-Exam scheduling with genetic algorithms
+Exam scheduling with genetic algorithms - work in progress.